 Trees and Plants

-This neighborhood is filled with magnificent trees, beautiful yards, and you may be fortunate enough to have one of these trees on your property.
+This neighborhood is filled with magnificent trees, beautiful yards, and tree-lined streets.
 How do we keep these trees healthy, and what are the secrets to a wonderful yard?

 The best way to start is reading through the suggestions of people who know the area.
 You will find a wealth of knowledge here - from what to plant and when, as well as care in extreme weather conditions.
-Reeve Hobbie is a master gardener who lives here, and has shared his years of experience of with us in his Around the Yard newsletters.
-His explanation of Oak Wilt follows, as well as PDF files of his other topics.
-Also, there is a section about landscaping around the PEC equipment.
+Reeve Hobbie is a master gardener who lives here and has shared his years of experience of with us in his Around the Yard newsletters.
+Where to plant is an important question, too.
+Pedernales Electric Co-op offers insights on planting around power lines.
+Scroll down for this information.

 Central Texas Gardener is an excellent program on PBS that covers a wide range of topics including which plants thrive here, how to invite butterflies into your yard, managing water features, conserving water, indoor gardens, and much more.
 The website includes previous programs, as well as a blog and resource page.